Retiree Medical Benefit

-Once your HR Contact has entered your last day (date of termination) into GMS, the Office of Faculty and Staff Benefits will provide your information to the retiree benefits and billing administrator, AleraEdge.
+Once your department administrator or HR Contact has entered your last day of work (date of termination) into GMS, the Office of Faculty and Staff Benefits will provide your information to the retiree benefits and billing administrator, AleraEdge.

-AleraEdge will send an enrollment packet by email (or to your home address if an email is not available) for completion.
-This packet will include instructions on how to log in to the enrollment portal to make your elections.
+AleraEdge will send an enrollment packet by email (or to your home address if an email is not available).
+This packet will include instructions on how to log in to the enrollment portal to make your benefit elections.

 You must decide whether you want to elect, defer or waive your retiree medical coverage within 30 days of your last date of employment.

 Because of these deadlines, we strongly suggest you notify your department of your plans to retire as soon as possible, so they can initiate the retirement process in GMS.
 Completion of the employment termination process within GMS is required in order to transmit your information to AleraEdge, initiate the retiree medical enrollment process and to ensure a seamless transition between active and retiree medical coverage.

 Employees and spouses who are over age 65 and enrolling in a Georgetown retiree medical plan should apply for Medicare Parts A & B two to three months before retiring.
 Please reach out to email@example.com to request a form that confirms you’ve had medical insurance from Georgetown University since becoming eligible for Medicare.
 You will need this when completing your enrollment.

 Like active employees, you can switch from one plan to another, but only during our annual Open Enrollment.
 Open Enrollment generally happens in the fall, mid-October to mid-November.
 Changes made during Open Enrollment take effect on January 1 of the following year.
 You will receive an Open Enrollment guide and instructions for making changes with AleraEdge.